 Dog bites can happen when it’s least expected and can leave victims with lasting physical and emotional scars.
 Every year, more than four and a half million Americans are bitten by dogs, according to the American Veterinary Medical Association.
-If you or someone you love has suffered a dog attack, contact the Law Firm of Flora Templeton Stuart.
+If you or someone you love has suffered a dog attack, contact Flora Templeton Stuart Accident Injury Lawyers.
 We are highly experienced personal injury attorneys, who are passionate about protecting the rights of dog bite victims.
 We can help you evaluate your case for free, call us at (888) 782-9090 or fill out our contact form online.

 No matter the age of the victim, the effects of being bit by a dog can be life-changing.
 Some of the serious dog bite injuries that can be caused include: